 The Legalization of Marijuana is Big Business for Print.

-According to Marijuana Business Daily, retail cannabis sales will reach as high as 17 BILLION by 2021, a 300% increase from 2016.
-That isn’t just big business, it’s booming business and one that print has a vital role in.
+According to Marijuana Business Daily, retail cannabis sales reached as high as 17 BILLION in 2021, a 300% increase from 2016 when the study was done.
+That isn’t just big business, it’s a booming business and one that print has a vital role in.

 Legal vs Legit